 Pomp and Circumstance // Elgar

 Schools across the nation play this piece in the month of May, but it originally had nothing to do with graduations.
-Edward Elgar’s Pomp and Circumstance is one of the most commonly known pieces of classical music in the U.S. Later this month I’ll tell you the story of how it became the graduation song!
+Edward Elgar’s Pomp and Circumstance is one of the most commonly known pieces of classical music in the U.S. So how did it become the graduation song?
+Find out HERE.

 The Cuckoo and Aviary // Saint-Saëns